 vssadmin list shadows

 Each entry shows a Shadow Copy Volume path that looks like \\?\GLOBALROOT\Device\HarddiskVolumeShadowCopy7.
-That path is mountable.
+That path is mountable as a separate volume with the same NTFS structure.

 vshadowinfo disk.dd